gnss-sdr/geniuss-place/_posts/2013-11-10-first-positioning-fix-using-galileo.md

 ```
 {: class="no-copy"}

-The maximum available Carrier-to-Noise density ratio (CN0) was 41 dB-Hz, associated to high elevation satellites (such as Galileo FM3), as predicted by the orbital model.
+The maximum available Carrier-to-Noise density ratio (CN0) was 41 dB-Hz, associated with high elevation satellites (such as Galileo FM3), as predicted by the orbital model.
 In contrast, Galileo PFM (PRN ID 11) is visible with a low elevation, and thus the received CN0 was 35 dB-Hz.
-Next figure shows a capture of the predicted satellite positions and the skyplot.
+The next figure shows a capture of the predicted satellite positions and the sky plot.

 <figure>
   {{ fig_img2 | markdownify | remove: "<p>" | remove: "</p>" }}